Wednesday, March 26, 2008

 I really enjoyed reading about your techniques for making your beautiful pendants!
 What a great blog entry!

-Crazy Times Candle & Bath Co. said...
+DECA Candle and Bath said...

 Those are really great.